Tagore family: The family environment

 The environment at Jorasanko was filled with literature, music, painting, and theatre.
 They had their own education system.
-In the earlier days, the women did not go to school but they were all educated at home.
+In the earlier days, the women educated at home.
 Swarnakumari Debi has recalled how in her early days the governess would write something on a slate which the girls then had to copy.
-When Debedranath discovered this, he at once stopped such a mindless and mechanical method and brought in a better teacher, Ajodhyanath Pakrashi – a male outsider in the women's quarters...
+When Debedranath discovered this, he at once stopped such a mindless and mechanical method and brought in a better teacher, Ajodhyanath Pakrashi – a male outsider in the women's quarters.
 Some of the sons like Ganendra, Gunendra and Jyoitrindra set up their own private theatre.
-To start with men played in the role of women, but over a period of time even the women joined.
-The environment in the family played a major role in the development of its members.
-Even Rabindranath Tagore who went to win the Nobel Prize in literature had very little formal education.
+To start with men played in the role of women, but over a period of time the women participated.
+The family environment played a major role in the development of its members.
+Even Rabindranath Tagore, who went to win the Nobel Prize in literature, had very little formal education.